JaviRoser/Frogger-Game/README.md

 ## Game Instructions

 * Test the game: https://javiroser.github.io/Frogge-Game/
-* The game has one player, and several enemies
+* The game has one player, and several enemies (:beetle::beetle:)
 * To start playing, use the keyboard arrows to move the player right, left, up and down
 * Avoid any enemy and reach the water to win the game.